Natalia Zhukova: International successes

 Zhukova tied for 1st−2nd places at Belgrade 1998 with 6/9.
 She won the Groningen Women's Festival in 1998 with 7/10.
 She won the 1999 EU Cup for Women at Nova Gorica with 5½/7.
 She placed 2nd at the 1999 Alushta Women's Zonal with 6½/9.

 She won the European Women's Championship twice, in 2000 and 2015.

 Personal life

-Zhukova was born in Dresden, East Germany, and lives in Odessa, Ukraine.
+Zhukova was born in Dresden, East Germany, and lives in Odesa, Ukraine.
 She was married to Grandmaster Alexander Grischuk.

 In the July 2019 Ukrainian parliamentary election Zhukova was placed fourth of the party list of Movement of New Forces.
 The party failed to win seats.

-In the October 2020 Ukrainian local elections Zhukova is placed fourth on the Odessa City Council election list of the party Servant of the People.
+In the October 2020 Ukrainian local elections Zhukova is placed fourth on the Odesa City Council election list of the party Servant of the People.